Membrizard/PyVaporation/README.md

 # Code examples
 You can run `code-examples.ipynb` from `github.com/Membrizard/PyVaporation/code-examples.ipynb`
-in order to check library functionality.
+in order to check the package functionality.

 # Hints for general usage